Raynos/stream-handbook/readme.markdown

 ## html streams for the browser and the server

-NOTE: This example only works on 0.8 and below.
-The streaming changes in 0.10 broke something.

 We can use some streaming modules to reuse the same html rendering logic for the client and the server!
 This approach is indexable, SEO-friendly, and gives us realtime updates.